siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 the accounting: how much energy crosses a surface, and in what direction.
 It does not yet tell us the full spatial pattern that transport takes through empty space.

+Once the redistribution is recognized as continuous and source-free in empty space, the possible forms of transport become constrained.
+The next step is to see what those constraints are.